Updated: June, 2019

 - Infrastructure Reserves $2.5M

-This leaves a funding gap of $16.2M.
-Grants, donations, and other sources will be identified to fill the funding gap.
-The funding plan will need to be finalized before award of a construction contract.
+Additional funds in the form of grants, donations, and other sources will be identified to fill the remaining funding gap.
+The funding plan will be finalized before award of a construction contract for the Phase II: Library / Parks & Recreation Project.

 Note: In addition to the funding identified above, Measure W revenues will also pay for Bond Proceeds, including interest, cost of issuance, underwriter’s discount, insurance and surety policy premium, equaling approximately $167M.